 Flush Toilet Finder

 If you’re looking for a bathroom, check out Flush Toilet Finder.
 It has data on over 100,000 public bathrooms around the world.
-If you’re on the road and faced with an emergency, this app might just become your new best friend.
+If you’re on the road and faced with a toilet-based emergency, this app might just become your new best friend.

 Best Parking shows available parking spots that you can book immediately or reserve for later.
 The app works throughout major cities across the United States and Canada.